otrv4/otrv4/otrv4.md

    Authenticator = KDF_2(MKmac || Data_message_sections)
    ```

-  * Forget and reveal MAC keys.
-The conditions for revealing MAC keys is
-    stated in the [Revealing MAC keys](#revealing-mac-keys) section.

 #### When you receive a Data Message:

 * Use the `message_id` to compute the receiving chain key, and calculate